TodorDimitrovIvanov/jenkins-docker-integration/README.md

 ansible-playbook docker-setup.yaml -i inventory.yaml
 ```
 ## Jenkins
+This is the automation server that will build new versions of the NodeJS app
 * After the Ansible play is completed, it will print the Jenkins admin password - be sure to change it.
 Then we login and install the following Jenkins plugins:
   * Docker
   * Docker Pipeline